Make these fringe napkins to decorate your holiday table. An easy and inexpensive no-sew fabric project for beginners!

 Today, we’re kicking things off with our Holiday DIY and Craft Ideas.

 You may recognize these plaid napkins from last year’s nature inspired Christmas table.
-My plan was to share the simple instructions for making them, but the hustle and bustle of the season got in the way.
+My plan was to share the super simple instructions for making them, but the hustle and bustle of the season got in the way.
 That’s why I suggest getting a jumpstart on your holiday projects now.

 Not to worry, though!
-These napkins take very little time to make.
+These frayed edge napkins take very little time to make.
 You won’t even need to pull out your sewing machine.

 It’s similar to the process I used for my vintage printed gift tags I added to each place setting.
-Don’t you just love those simple frayed edges?!
+Don’t you just love the look of those raw edges?!

 I found the plaid fabric for my napkins at a thrift shop for next to nothing.
-It’s a blend of wool, cotton and linen.
+It’s a blend of cotton, linen and wool.

 Choose a fabric with a bit of weight and at least some cotton and/or linen so your napkins are more absorbent.
 As well, make sure the threads come away from the edge (not too tightly woven) when you pull at them.
 Be sure to stay away from anything that frays too easily or your napkins will come apart in the wash.